 Check the file system of your USB drive

-If your PC supports UEFI and you’re trying to install Windows in UEFI mode, you should make sure that the bootable USB drive is formatted in FAT32 file system.
-In short, you can’t use a NTFS formatted USB drive to boot and install Windows in UEFI mode.
-In order to check the file system of your USB drive, connect to a bootable PC, right-click on the USB drive, and then click Properties to see the current file system.
+If your PC supports UEFI and you’re trying to install Windows in UEFI mode, you should make sure that the bootable USB drive is formatted in the FAT32 file system.
+In short, you can’t use an NTFS formatted USB drive to boot and install Windows in UEFI mode.
+To check the file system of your USB drive, connect to a bootable PC, right-click on the USB drive, and then click Properties to see the current file system.